Salah2Eddin/Mute-when-prayer-comes/README.md

  to mute your computer and after five minutes it will resend an other command to unmute it\
  than after a minute it will recheck if there is a prayer

-# The the scripts for the fake press commands are from:
+# Do whatever you want with this , i don't care

- https://github.com/Paradoxis/Windows-Sound-Manager
+The the scripts for the fake press commands are from: https://github.com/Paradoxis/Windows-Sound-Manager